Appointment and Fees

 As a guide, the Australian Psychological Society (APS) recommended fees are currently $251 for 45 to 60-minute sessions and $472 for 91 to 120-minute sessions.

-In response to client requests HICAPS and EFTPOS is now available on the day of your appointment.
+HICAPS and EFTPOS is available on the day of your appointment for face-to-face appointments.
 This way you can pay for your appointment and receive any Medicare or private health insurance rebate on the spot.

 Service fees will apply to help offset the cost of providing this service.
 Service fees, including gst are: